jackmckinstry/riddikulus-bot/README.md

 Created by [@jackmckinstry](https://github.com/jackmckinstry) and [@mimu5583](https://github.com/mimu5583) for HackCU 8

+Depends on tweepy and pyimgur libraries

-# How to use
+## How to use
-Simply send a tweet that begins with @RiddikulusBot and includes one of the spells below to receive a customized reply.
+### Simply send a tweet that begins with @RiddikulusBot and includes one of the spells below to receive a customized reply!

-# Spells you can tweet at the bot:
+## Spells you can tweet at the bot:
 - work in progress
 - coming soon
 - not sure yet